azakharo/node-starter/README.md

   * Tests via mocha/chai.
 Run <code>npm test</code>.
   * minimal server functions: body parsing, cookies, sessions, logging, etc.

+# How to use auth and socket push notification

+See this repo's code (backend) and https://github.com/azakharo/react-starter.git repo (frontend) for example.

 # How to use static
-# How to use auth
-# How to use sockets
 # How to deploy

 # TODOs